 TOASTER.
 The goal here is to find the Best Inexpensive traditional toaster where you put slices of bread in the slots and in a few minutes up pops toast that is perfectly toasted on both sides.
 Sounds simple enough, right?
 Well, not really because there are so many options and many of them not good.
 That’s why you need me to test, research, review and narrow this down to the best, which in this case is also the most inexpensive.

-My pick is Cuisinart Compact Plastic Toaster, which comes in a 2-slice option and also 4-slice.
+My pick is the 4-slice Cuisinart Compact Plastic Toaster.
 The slots are wide enough to accommodate bagels, English muffins, Texas toast but also regular-width slices of bread.This toaster is just the right size, toasts effortlessly and looks nice in any decor.
 Don’t let the “plastic” part scare you.
 The toaster remains cool to the touch and is super easy to clean.
-Cuisinart Compact Plastic Toaster, 2-Slice, about $30; 4-Slice, about $40.

 TOASTER OVEN.
 If you need a toaster that will turn out great toast but also handle pizza, frozen foods, and quick reheat, my pick for a basic toaster oven is Panasonic Flash Xpress Toaster Oven.

 Granted, there are less expensive toaster ovens out there, but my goal in identifying Everyday Cheapskate’s Best Inexpensive™ options is for you to stop buying junk.
 You want the lowest price for a quality appliance that will serve you well for at least as long as a much more expensive option.